dec/delphi-ollama/README.md

 right now is quite usable.

-* **Generate a chat completion:** The "Generate a chat completion" feature is almost complete too, but, right now the "tools" nor "tool_cals" are not implemented.
+* **Generate a chat completion:** The "Generate a chat completion" feature is almost complete: may some possible minor missing things can exists, but, probably right now is quite usable.

 Is the library well documented?